mulesoft-consulting/MuleSoft_DeploymentAsCode/README.md

 prop folder == app name

+update:
+he deployment is running for application that has never been deployed befor

 structure
 deployment_descritor / what is configurable and how it works - compare to info in clouds how to run - out of the CricleCI